What is Batten disease?

-Batten disease is the name for a group of inherited nervous system disorders that most often begin in childhood and interfere with a cell's ability to recycle a cellular residue called lipofuscin.
-Batten is commonly being used to describe the many forms of the disease, called neuronal ceroid lipofuscinosis.
-The many forms of the disease are classified by the gene that causes the disorder, with each gene being called CLN (ceroid lipofucinosis, neuronal) and given a different number as its subtype.
+Batten disease (also known as neuronal ceroid lipofuscinosis, NCL) is the name for a group of inherited nervous system disorders that most often begin in childhood.
+They interfere with a cell's ability to recycle a cellular residue called lipofuscin.
+Batten is the term commonly used to describe the many forms of the disease, which is formally called neuronal ceroid lipofuscinosis.
+The many forms of the disease are classified by the gene that causes the disorder, with each gene being called "ceroid lipofucinosis, neuronal" (CLN) and given a different number as its subtype.
 Because of the different gene mutations, signs and symptoms range in severity and progress at different rates.
 Symptoms generally include:

 Developmental skills such as standing, walking, and talking may not be achieved or are gradually lost.
 Other symptoms that continue to worsen over time include learning difficulties, poor concentration, and progressive loss of language skills and speech.
 Most children become bedridden and unable to communicate.
 Some children develop problems sleeping.
 Currently, most diagnoses of Batten disease are made by genetic testing.

 The U.S. Food and Drug Administration has approved the use of cerliponase alfa to slow the progression of symptoms in children with a late infantile form of the disorder called CLN2.
 Currently no specific treatment can reverse the symptoms of Batten disease or any form of CLN.
 Seizures can sometimes be reduced or controlled with anticonvulsant drugs, and other medical problems can be treated appropriately as they arise.
 Physical therapy and occupational therapy may help individuals retain functioning as long as possible.

 How can I or my loved one help improve care for someone with Batten disease?